xcore/sw_startkit_examples/app_balance/README.rst

 This program requires an accelerometer slice.

-It shows a ball (represneted by a LED with some antialiasing) and when the startKIT is tilted the ball will roll to the edge.
+It shows a ball (represented by a LED with some antialiasing) and when the startKIT is tilted the ball will roll to the edge.

 Implementation